AY2425S2-CS2113-T11b-1/tp/README.md

 # CookingAids
+CookingAids is a project to help students manage their meal preparation.
 This is a project template for a greenfield Java project.
 It is a meal planner for students who are looking to eat more healthily and affordably.
 Given below are instructions on how to use it.

 ## Setting up in Intellij